cnomura/arumon.blog/README.md

 # arumon.blog

 A small personal blog built with Next.js 16 (App Router), Tailwind CSS, and a lightweight markdown pipeline.
-Posts live in `content/blog` as `.md` or `.mdx` files and are loaded at build time via `lib/posts.ts`.
+Posts live in `content/blog` as `.md` or `.mdx` files and are loaded at build time via `lib/posts.ts` with Giscus for comment section.

 ## Getting Started